Nevado Sajama: Geography and geomorphology

 The terrain is characterized by a continuous ice cover in the central sector of the mountain, exposures of bedrock, deposits and rock glaciers in some sites, alluvial fans and scree in the periphery of Sajama and moraines forming a girdle around the upper sector of Sajama.
 The ground moraines are the most prominent moraines on Sajama, and have varying colours depending on the source of their component rocks.
 Vegetation and small lakes occur in their proximity, while other parts are unvegetated.
 They mostly occur within glacial valleys, but some appear to have formed underneath small plateau ice caps on flatter terrain.
+At lower elevations the glaciers lead to lava flows and matorral and tolar vegetation, and finally to grassland at lower altitudes.

 A number of wetlands called bofedales occur on the mountain.
-Starting in the lake Laguna Huana Kkota on the northwestern foot of Sajama, the Tomarapi River flows first northeastward, then east, south and southeast around the northern and eastern flanks of the volcano; the Sicuyani River, which originates on Sajama, joins it there.
+Starting in the lake Waña Quta on the northwestern foot of Sajama, the Tomarapi River flows first northeastward, then east, south and southeast around the northern and eastern flanks of the volcano; the Sicuyani River, which originates on Sajama, joins it there.
 The southern flanks give rise to the Huaythana River, which flows directly south and then makes a sharp turn to the east.
 The Sajama River originates on the western side of the volcano, flowing due south and increasingly turning southeast before joining the Lauca River.
 The other rivers draining Sajama and its ice cap also eventually join the Lauca River and end in the Salar de Coipasa.